Managing Non-Motor Symptoms of Parkinson’s Disease: Strategies for Comprehensive Care

 Similarly, sleep hygiene plays an important role, as poor sleep quality is frequently reported by people living with Parkinson’s.

-By practising good sleep habits, such as maintaining a consistent sleep schedule, creating a relaxing bedtime routine, avoiding stimulants close to bedtime (like ), and ensuring your bedroom environment is conducive to restful slumber (darkness & comfortable temperature), you can enhance the quality of your sleep.
+By practising good sleep habits, such as maintaining a consistent sleep schedule, creating a relaxing bedtime routine, avoiding stimulants close to bedtime (like caffeine), and ensuring your bedroom environment is conducive to restful slumber (darkness & comfortable temperature), you can enhance the quality of your sleep.

 As you embrace these non-pharmacological strategies alongside any prescribed medications, remember that lifestyle changes are also key in managing Parkinson’s disease effectively.